 The Solicitors Regulation Authority can help you if you are concerned about our behaviour.
 This could be for things like dishonesty, taking or losing your money or treating you unfairly because of your age, a disability or other characteristic.
 You can raise your concerns directly with the Solicitors Regulation Authority.

 Our management regularly review our central records of complaints and their outcome to identify trends and to determine whether action can be taken to improve our service to clients.

-The person with overall management of our complaints process is our Practice Director Martyn Hall.
+The person with overall management of our complaints process is our Chief Executive Martyn Hall.
 In the unlikely event of a complaint against him, the complaint would be managed by our Compliance Officer for Legal Practice Karen Bower-Brown.